 But you’re not here to see what games might be good in the future, you’re here to see the best PS4 games right now.
 On that front you won’t be disappointed.

-New additions to the list include the latest and greatest in Ubisoft’s flagship franchise: Assassin’s Creed Odyssey, as well as the updated FIFA 19.
+Other new additions to the list include the latest and greatest in Ubisoft’s flagship franchise: Assassin’s Creed Odyssey.
 Also replacing a predecessor in its series is IO Interactive’s Hitman 2.

-And it’d be criminal to leave off the technical masterpiece that is Red Dead Redemption 2, which is easily one of the best games to hit the PS4 since the last time the imperious God of War released to widespread critical acclaim for its blend of brutal combat, deep exploration, and affecting story.
-It was an easy call to add it to the list.
+And it’d be criminal to leave off the technical powerhouse that is Red Dead Redemption 2, which is easily one of the best games to hit the PS4 since the last time the imperious God of War released to widespread critical acclaim for its blend of brutal combat, deep exploration, and affecting story.
+Another easy call to add it to the list.

 And now, in alphabetical order: